HOMETOWN: Vancouver, BC

 BOOKING: Isaac Jeffs - email@example.com - 778.388.9356

 On December 2nd, 2016, Spruce Trap released a follow up to their 2014 debut EP: a full-length ominously titled The Wise Prefer To Perish.
-The occasion was marked with a free show to over 300 guests at Vancouver’s beautiful Christ Church Cathedral, with support coming from local sound artist, Holy Hum, and Pitchfork darling, Ian William Craig.
-The performance was recorded in 5.1 surround sound and will be released later this year.
+The occasion was marked with a free show to over 400 guests at Vancouver’s historic Christ Church Cathedral and the performance was recorded in 5.1 surround sound for release later this year.

 No current shows